lukso-network/docs/docs/standards/smart-contracts/lsp6-key-manager.md

 uint256 nonce = ILSP6KeyManager(keyManagerAddress).getNonce(...);
 ```

-2. After you gathered those 4 thing you must encode them using `abi.encodePacked(...)`:
+2. Once you have gathered these 4 informations, you must encode them using `abi.encodePacked(...)`:

 ```solidity
 bytes memory encodedMessage = abi.encodePacked(